Michael D. Antonovich: Political career

 In 1969, Antonovich was elected to the newly formed Los Angeles Community College District Board of Trustees.

 In 1972, he was elected to the California State Assembly and for three terms represented Glendale, Burbank, Sunland, Tujunga, Atwater, Griffith Park, Lakeview Terrace and Sun Valley.
 He served as a Republican whip in the Assembly from 1976 to 1978.

 Antonovich ran unsuccessfully for the Republican nomination for Lieutenant Governor of California in 1978 against Mike Curb.
 After Curb defeated him in the primary, Antonovich declined to specifically endorse Curb in the general election, but instead endorsed the entire Republican ticket.
 Curb defeated incumbent Mervyn Dymally in the general election.

 In 1984 Antonovich was elected chairman of the California Republican Party and served for two years.

 He was Chairman of the Board of Supervisors (to which he was first elected in 1980) in 1983, 1987 and 1991 and as the so-called "Mayor of Los Angeles County" in 1983, 1987, 1991, 2001 and 2006.

-He ran for the U.S. Senate in 1986 in a three-way primary.
+He ran for the U.S. Senate in 1986 in the 13 candidate Republican primary.
 Antonovich received the endorsement of television evangelist Pat Robertson.
-He and Bruce Herschensohn were unsuccessful, and Ed Zschau went on to lose to the incumbent, Alan Cranston.
+He finished in third place with 9% of the vote.
+Congressman Ed Zschau went on to lose to the incumbent, Alan Cranston, in the general election.
 Antonovich lost the San Fernando Valley to Herschensohn.

 From 2007 to 2013, Antonovich received $1,862,796.59 in campaign contributions, reported by Los Angeles Registrar-Recorder/County Clerk records.

 Antonovich served nine four-year terms on the Board of Supervisors and served until 2016, when a limit of three consecutive terms imposed by voters in 2002 forced him to leave office.
 That year, Antonovich ran for California State Senator for the 25th District, which includes the cities of Burbank, Glendale, Pasadena, La Canada Flintridge, South Pasadena, Monrovia, Bradbury, Duarte, Glendora, San Dimas, La Verne, Claremont, Upland, Sierra Madre, the unincorporated communities of Altadena, East Pasadena, and La Crescenta-Montrose, and the Los Angeles neighborhoods of Atwater Village and Sunland-Tujunga.
 He lost to Democrat Anthony Portantino, 57 percent to 43 percent.

 Michael D. Antonovich Trail near San Dimas, California, and Michael D. Antonovich Regional Park at Joughin Ranch in the Santa Susana Mountains are named after him.